UCL Group Stage Simulator

 Ad Space

-Last updated: June 2026 — 2025-26 UCL Final played May 31, 2026 at Puskás Aréna, Budapest.
-FIFA World Cup 2026 kicks off June 11, 2026.
+Last updated: August 2026 — the 2025-26 UCL Final was played 31 May 2026 at Puskás Aréna, Budapest, and FIFA World Cup 2026 finished on 19 July 2026.

 A UCL simulator is a free, browser-based tool that lets football fans predict UEFA Champions League group stage outcomes by entering custom team names and match scores, then auto-ranks each group using the official UEFA points and goal-difference tiebreakers.
 No login, no install — runs entirely in your browser, private by default.